Skip to main content

 Evie Shockley, a finalist for the 2017 Pulitzer Prize in Poetry for her book "semiautomatic," will give the keynote speech at the 2020 Kentucky Women Writers Conference scheduled for Sept.
 17-20.
 The free public talk, presented in conjunction with University of Kentucky Libraries, will begin at 7:30 p.m.
 Friday, Sept.
 18, at the Pam Miller Downtown Arts Center, in Lexington.

-Shockley is the author of three books of poetry: "semiautomatic" (Wesleyan, 2017), which won the Hurston/Wright Legacy Award and was a finalist for both the Pulitzer Prize and the LA Times Book
+Shockley is the author of three books of poetry: "semiautomatic" (Wesleyan, 2017), which won the Hurston/Wright Legacy Award and was a finalist for both the Pulitzer

 By Lindsey Piercy